Reference • Teachers • Instructional leads

 Auto-grade

 Starts grading automatically after eligible submissions arrive.
+Microsoft Teams submissions are checked on a 5-10 minute polling cycle.

 Trusted recurring workflows where assessment setup is already stable.